some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-* Instance ID shall be set to 0xFFFF, if all service instances shall be returned.
+* Instance ID shall be set to 0xFFFF (=ANY), if all service instances shall be returned.
 It shall be set to the Instance ID of a specific service instance, if just a single service instance shall be returned.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_1223
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+.. rst-class:: compact

+* If an ECU uses Instance ID 0xFFFF (=ANY) for a Find Entry to find previously unknown number of Service Instances, it has to make sure that it sends out at least one Find entry, since it cannot determine based on the number of Offer Entries that it has already received all Offer Entries relevant.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_244